PM00099/GDG-DevFeast-Flutter_App/README.md

-# devfest_app
+# GDG_DevFeast

-A new Flutter project.
+A new Flutter App for learning purpose.

 ## Getting Started